Claudio Tognolli

-Claudio Júlio Tognolli (born 1963) is a Brazilian journalist, musician and writer.
-He is a professor of journalism at the School of Communications and Arts of the University of São Paulo (Escola de Comunicações e Artes da Universidade de São Paulo, ECA/USP) and a board member at the Associação Brasileira de Jornalismo Investigativo.
+Claudio Júlio Tognolli (1963 – 3 March 2024) was a Brazilian journalist, musician and writer.
+He was a professor of journalism at the School of Communications and Arts of the University of São Paulo (Escola de Comunicações e Artes da Universidade de São Paulo, ECA/USP) and a board member at the Associação Brasileira de Jornalismo Investigativo.

-He started his reporting career at Veja magazine.
+Tognolli started his reporting career at Veja magazine.
 He followed with work on the newspapers Folha de S.Paulo, Jornal da Tarde, and on magazines Caros Amigos, Rolling Stone Brasil, Galileu, Joyce Pascowitch and Consultor Juridico.
 He has worked also at radio stations CBN, Jovem Pan and Eldorado.
 He was a co-founder of the news site Brasil 247.

-His latest book, Assassinato de Reputações, released on 11 December 2014, sold 120,000 copies in four months.
+One of his later books, Assassinato de Reputações, released on 11 December 2014, sold 120,000 copies in four months.

 In April 2014, Tognolli was hired by Yahoo! to write an investigative journalism blog.

+Tognolli died from complications from a heart transplant in São Paulo, on 3 March 2024, at the age of 60.